 Although each shareholder's particular focus can differ, AMN's mission, long-term strategy, pay for performance approach to executive compensation and emphasis on corporate governance and social responsibility were well received.
 One of the focuses of our engagement with a large shareholder is tackling gender pay equality in the U.S. healthcare system, and we look forward to continuing our engagement on this important issue.
-Further information surrounding our shareholder engagement program is formalized in our Corporate Governance Governance Guidelines. and Guidelines. which we refer to as our post on our Company website www.amnhealthcare.investorroom.com/governance-guidelines
+Further information surrounding our shareholder engagement program is formalized in our Corporate Governance which refer to Governance Guidelines, and Company website Guidelines we as our post on our at www.amnhealthcare.investorroom.com/governance-guidelines